Sathwika06-gif/Dynamic-Weather-Dashboard/README.md

            Just double-click the index.html file.
            It will open in your default web browser.

-pros- Works for static files, but some API features (like Geolocation) might not work properly without a server.
+    Pros- Works for static files, but some API features (like Geolocation) might not work properly without a server.

    2. Run with a Local Development Server (Recommended)